DianaStrahilova/Healthy-Foodie-Blog-PP4/README.md

    ### Update View / Delete View
-   The detail recipe view contains edit and delete buttons only available to it's author.
+   Detail recipe view contains edit and delete buttons only available to it's author.
 They lead to the relevant pages for edit/delete.

    <img src="./static/readme-images/edit-delete.png" height="140" width="400">

    #### Edit Recipe

-  By clicking on the edit button, the user is brought to the edit recipe page, where they can update their recipe.
+  By clicking on the 'Edit' button, the user is brought to the edit recipe page, where they can update their recipe.
   The page contains a summernote field for better user experience.

   ![](./static/readme-images/edit-recipe.png)